-UnitedHealthcare Dental Plan availability varies by area.
+Golden Rule Insurance Company plan availability varies by area.
 Get a free dental insurance quote now.
-To learn more about costs, benefits, exclusions, eligibility, limitations, and renewal terms call a licensed Product Advisor to discuss your options.
+To learn more about costs, benefits, exclusions, eligibility, limitations, and renewal terms contact one of our a licensed insurance agents to discuss your options.

 Top Dental Insurance Questions:

-How do I know if my dentist is in your network?
+How do I know if my dentist is in the network?
 Or how do I find a dentist that is in your network?

 What are the differences between dental insurance plans vs. dental discount plans?

 Dental discount plans are like using a coupon.
 It only gives you a certain amount off of certain treatments, and you are limited to the places you can use those dental discount plans.
-Our dental insurance plans will cover cleanings and any preventive care at 100% without a deductible.
-Our dental insurance covers 50%-80% of other services such as cavity fillings, root canals, or dentures after a deductible and waiting period is met.
+Dental insurance plans may cover cleanings and any preventive care at 100% without a deductible.
+Golden Rule Insurance Company dental insurance covers a percentage of other services such as cavity fillings, root canals, or dentures after a deductible and waiting period is met.

 What are the waiting periods and why are there waiting periods on dental insurance plans?

 There is a six-month waiting period for basic services and a 12-month waiting period for major services.
 If you were to have a crown, for example, you would have a 12-month waiting period, whereas a simple filling would only have a six-month waiting period.
 Waiting periods are lengths of time for your policy to be in force before your benefits begin.
 Many insurance plans enforce some waiting periods, even dental insurance plans.
 Plans have no waiting periods on preventive services such as cleanings and sealants.

 What services are covered under my dental plan?